-“Through this, God gave them over to passions of dishonor; their women exchanged the natural use into one against nature, likewise also the men left the natural use of the female, burned in their lust for each other, men in men, committing an indecency, receiving in themselves the necessary reward for their error.”
+“Through this, God gave them over to passions of dishonor; their women exchanged the natural use into one against nature, likewise also the males left the natural use of the female, burned in their lust for each other, males in males, committing an unseemliness, receiving in themselves the appropriate reward for their error.”

 (Translated from the Greek.
 Most English Bibles do a fairly good job of translating this verse properly.)